-On Friday, October 12, 1492, at 2.00 a.m. a sailor by name was spotted from land by the Spanish caravel "Pinta".
-It was the Bahamas island of Guanahani, the name in the indigenous language of the time (as it is called again today), which Christopher Columbus (1451-1506) called San Salvador.
-This is considered until today as the day of the discovery of America or the New World.
-But already 500 years before Columbus someone else had entered the American continent.
-Around the year 1000, the Icelandic Viking Leif Eriksson (son of the Greenland explorer Erik the Red) sailed south from Greenland and reached the American coast.
-He called the area "Vinland".
-Whether the name Vinland actually means "wine country" is not clear, it could have meant "pasture" or "grazing land" or "meadow".
-There have been many attempts to identify the place exactly, one version names the island Manhattan at the place of New York, another one a place near the present city of Boston in the state of Massachusetts.
+On Friday, October 12, 1492, land was sighted from the Spanish caravel "Pinta" at 2:00 a.m. by a sailor whose name is unknown.
+It was the Bahamas island of Guanahani, the name in the native language at the time (it is called that again today), which Christopher Columbus (1451-1506) named San Salvador.
+To date, this is considered the day of the discovery of America or the New World.
+But already 500 years before Columbus someone else had set foot on the American continent.
+Around the year 1000, the Icelandic Viking Leif Eriksson (son of the Greenland discoverer Erik the Red) sailed south from Greenland and reached the American coast.
+He named the area "Vinland."
+Whether the name actually means Vinland "wine country" is not definitely certain, it could also have meant "pasture" or "grassland" or "meadow".
+There have been many attempts to accurately identify the location, one version naming the island of Manhattan at the site of New York, another a site near the present-day city of Boston in the state of Massachusetts.